THERE ARE EFFECTIVE TREATMENTS FOR OPIOID MISUSE

 Unfortunately, despite the effectiveness of treatment for opioid use disorders, very few Americans who are in need of treatment receive it.
 In fact, most people who have an opioid use disorder report that they have never had treatment for it.

 According to one study, only 26.19% of persons diagnosed with opioid use disorder used any alcohol or drug treatment within the past year, and only 19.44% had used an opioid-specific treatment.
 Those least likely to receive treatment are Asian Americans, Black/African Americans, adolescents, the uninsured, and those using prescription opioids.
+Indeed, only 8% of individuals who misuse prescription opioids will ever seek treatment for it.
+Moreover, individuals who have a substance use disorder along with another mental health condition are less likely to be compliant with treatment and more likely to drop out of treatment.

 Treatment rates for opioid use disorders are already low in the general population, and especially low in Black/African American communities.
 SAMHSA recently issued a brief, which discusses the particular challenges that Black/African Americans face in accessing treatment and recovery services.
 Examples of these barriers include structural racism, unequal access to certain types of treatment, fear of legal consequences, and lack of culturally responsive care.
 For more information on opioid use disorder and the Black/African American community, access the SAMHSA brief here.